aenoble/ideas/README.md

+# Mobile walkie-talkie app
+Have persistent connections to people to quickly vocally communicate with people on a friends list.
+Adding a friend can be done via email, or with some kind of handshaking procedure when two devices are in close proximitiy.

 # Tutoring / Teaching.
 Find and hire tutors for any subject, academic or not.
 RTC and screensharing that can be recorded and shared.